RetroDECK/ES-DE/USERGUIDE-DEV.md

 Any custom configuration is applied per unique device ID (GUID).
 So if two identical controllers are used with ES-DE, both will have the same configuration applied.
 If connecting controllers of the same type but of different revisions, the GUID may differ and therefore the custom configuration would need to be applied to each device individually.

-If you have issues with your input configuration, as a last resort you can reset all the mappings by deleting or renaming the file ~/.emulationstation/es_input.xml.
+If you have issues with your input configuration, as a last resort you can reset all mappings by deleting or renaming the file `~/.emulationstation/es_input.xml`

 ## System view (main screen)

 When starting ES-DE with the default settings, you will see the System view first.
 From here you can navigate your game systems and enter their respective gamelists.

-The game systems are sorted by their full names by default, as defined in the es_systems.xml file.
-It's however possible to set a custom sortname per system, as explained in the [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) document.
+Systems are sorted by their full names by default, as defined in the es_systems.xml file.
+It's however possible to change their sorting using the _Systems sorting_ option in the _UI settings_ menu, or to create a custom sorting configuration file as documented in the [INSTALL-DEV.md](INSTALL-DEV.md#es_systems_sortingxml) document.

 ![alt text](images/es-de_system_view.png "ES-DE System View") _The **System view** is the default starting point for the application, it's here that you browse through your game systems._